Wenhan-Tan/EKS_Multinode_Triton_TRTLLM/Cluster_Setup_Steps.md

 ## 3. Install NVIDIA Device Plugin

-> [!Note]
 > We are using NVIDIA Device Plugin here because the default EKS optimzied AMI (Amazon Linux 2) already has NVIDIA drivers pre-installed.
-If you would like to use EKS Ubuntu AMI which does not have the drivers pre-installed, you need to install NVIDIA GPU Operator instead.
+If you would like to use EKS Ubuntu AMI which does not have the drivers pre-installed, you need to install [NVIDIA GPU Operator](https://docs.nvidia.com/datacenter/cloud-native/gpu-operator/latest/amazon-eks.html#nvidia-gpu-operator-with-amazon-eks) instead.

 ```
 kubectl create -f https://raw.githubusercontent.com/NVIDIA/k8s-device-plugin/v0.15.0/deployments/static/nvidia-device-plugin.yml